friendly-bits/geoip-shell/README.md

 <details><summary>Read more:</summary>

-- With nftables, optimizes geoip blocking for low memory consumption or for performance, depending on the RAM capacity of the machine and on user preference.
+- With nftables, optimizes geoblocking for low memory consumption or for performance, depending on the RAM capacity of the machine and on user preference.
 With iptables, automatic optimization is implemented.
 - Ip list parsing and validation are implemented through efficient regex processing which is very quick even on slow embedded CPU's.
 - Implements smart update of ip lists via data timestamp checks, which avoids unnecessary downloads and reconfiguration of the firewall.
-- Uses the "prerouting" hook in kernel's netfilter component which shortens the path unwanted packets travel in the system and may reduce the CPU load if any additional firewall rules process incoming traffic down the line.
+- For inbound geoblocking, uses the "prerouting" hook in kernel's netfilter component which shortens the path unwanted packets travel in the system and may reduce the CPU load if any additional firewall rules process incoming traffic down the line.
 - Supports the 'ipdeny' source which provides aggregated ip lists (useful for embedded devices with limited memory).
 - Scripts are only active for a short time when invoked either directly by the user or by the init script/reboot cron job/update cron job.

 </details>

 ### **User-friendliness**:
-- Installation is easy and normally takes a very short time.
+- Installation and initial setup are easy and normally take a very short time.
 - Good command line interface and useful console messages.

 <details><summary>Read more:</summary>

 - Extensive and (usually) up-to-date documentation.
-- Comes with an uninstall script which completely removes the suite and the geoip firewall rules.
+- Comes with an uninstall script which completely removes the suite and the geoblocking firewall rules.
 No restart is required.
 - Sane settings are applied during installation by default, but also lots of command-line options for advanced users or for special corner cases are provided.
 - Pre-installation, provides a utility _(check-ip-in-source.sh)_ to check whether specific ip addresses you might want to blacklist or whitelist are indeed included in the ip lists fetched from the source (RIPE or ipdeny).
-- Post-installation, provides a utility (symlinked to _'geoip-shell'_) for the user to change geoip config (turn geoip on or off, change country codes, change geoip blocking mode, change ip lists source, change the cron schedule etc).
+- Post-installation, provides a utility (symlinked to _'geoip-shell'_) for the user to change geoblocking config (turn geoblocking on or off, configure outbound geoblocking, change country codes, change geoblocking mode, change ip lists source, change the cron schedule etc).
-- Post-installation, provides a command _('geoip-shell status')_ to check geoip blocking status, which also reports if there are any issues.
+- Post-installation, provides a command _('geoip-shell status')_ to check geoblocking status, which also reports if there are any issues.
 - In case of an error or invalid user input, provides useful error messages to help with troubleshooting.
 - All main scripts display detailed 'usage' info when executed with the '-h' option.
-- The code should be fairly easy to read and includes a healthy amount of comments.
+- Most of the code should be fairly easy to read and includes a healthy amount of comments.
 </details>

 ### **Compatibility**:
 - Since the project is written in POSIX-compliant shell code, it is compatible with virtually every Linux system (as long as it has the [pre-requisites](#pre-requisites)).
 It even works well on simple embedded routers with 8MB of flash storage and 128MB of memory (for nftables, 256MB is recommended if using large ip lists such as the one for US until the nftables team releases a fix reducing memory consumption).
+- The code is regularly tested on Debian, Linux Mint and OpenWrt, and occasionally on Alpine Linux and Gentoo.
+- While not specifically tested by the developer, there have been reports of successful use in LXC containers (if encountering an error with running geoip-shell in LXC container, check out issue #24 for possible solution).

 <details><summary>Read more:</summary>